List of churches in Møre: Molde domprosti

 This arch-deanery (domprosti) is home to the Molde Cathedral, the seat of the Bishop of the Diocese of Møre.
 Molde domprosti includes all the parishes in the municipalities of Molde, Aukra, and Hustadvika, all of which surround the town of Molde in Molde Municipality where the deanery is headquartered.

 The deanery was established in the 19th century when the old Romsdal prosti was divided into Ytre Romsdal prosti (along the coast) and the Indre Romsdal prosti (inland parishes).
 This deanery was called Ytre Romsdal prosti and it originally included the parishes in Fræna, Molde, Midsund, and Aukra.
 The Diocese of Møre was established on 18 September 1983 and on that date, the church in Molde became the new seat of the diocese.
-After this, the Ytre Romsdal prosti was re-named Molde domprosti.
+After this, the Ytre Romsdal prosti was renamed Molde domprosti.
 On 1 January 2019, the churches in Eide Municipality were transferred from Ytre Nordmøre prosti to Molde domprosti in preparation for a municipal merger on 1 January 2020.
 On 1 January 2020, the municipality of Molde was enlarged so the parishes in the former Nesset Municipality (from Indre Romsdal prosti) were moved into the Molde domprosti.